hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 Examples:
 **Háadi naná?**
 Where you-walk
-"Where are you walking?"
+“Where are you walking?”

 **Haʼátʼíí biniinaa nihaa niya?**
 What because-of to-us you-came
-"Why did you come to us?"
+“Why did you come to us?”

 ### Topic and focus